danielrbates/products-api/README.md

 For the purposes of testing code to cloud DevSecOps, it's not strictly necessary to fix any or all of these issues - in fact, it may be desirable to leave some issues open to demonstrate static security testing.
 However, if you would like to start from a relatively clean slate and add your own vulnerabilities for demonstration purposes, you can replace the Frontend OpenAPI specification YAML with the contents of the template located at **/examples/OpenAPI-specification.yml** in the source code repository.
 Be sure to update line 7 with your APIM URL!

 #### SAST with 42Crunch

-We can add a second pipeline to our project to scan our API specification using 42Crunch's API Security Audit action.
+Since we are testing DevSecOps practices, we need to try to automate security scanning of the OpenAPI specification, or OAS, without manually exporting and pushing files - this should all be done automatically.
+We will create a second pipeline to automatically export the current OAS, scan it using 42Crunch's security audit service, and publish the results to GitHub Advanced Security.

+> Note: This step requires an account on the [42Crunch Platform](https://platform.42crunch.com/login), either as a solo developer with a monthly subscription or as an invited user in an entitled organization.
+If you do not have an account, skip to the next section to create a limited SAST pipeline with the 42Crunch Freemium task.

+The first step is to install the [42Crunch Azure DevOps extension](https://marketplace.visualstudio.com/items?itemName=42Crunch.cicd) in our organization.

+Next, we can create a security audit pipeline.
 I've provided an Azure Pipelines YAML file in the source code repository at **/examples/api-security-audit-pipeline.yml** that we can use as a template.

-The first step is to install the [42Crunch Azure DevOps extension](https://marketplace.visualstudio.com/items?itemName=42Crunch.42c-cicd-audit-freemium) in our organization.

-Next, we can create our security audit pipeline.
 As we did with the build pipeline, click **New pipeline**, select **Azure Repos Git** for your code location, and select your repository name:

 ![image](https://github.com/user-attachments/assets/e3714f28-2413-492d-9c6d-77bab169c311)